ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-Another analogy that comes to mind for combining graphs is glueing a broken handle to a tea cup using two pieces of glue.
+Another (closer) analogy that comes to mind for combining graphs is glueing a broken handle to a tea cup using two pieces of glue.

 ```{image} assets/Ch3/cup-handle.jpeg
 :alt: Whoopsy!